How to Get Rid of a Stuffy Nose in 1 Min (Easy Breathing Exercise)

 If later your breathing becomes heavy, your nose is likely to get blocked again.
 Then you can again apply this remedy.
 It can be used many dozen times per day.

-How to get rid of a stuffy nose during night sleep
+How to get a stuffy nose clear during night sleep

 Lie on your left side or chest and relax all bodily muscles.
 Pinch your nose and follow the above instructions related to breath holding and reduced breathing (see the graph above) to achieve fast relief.
 The same exercise will help you to fall asleep faster too.